fsprojects/fantomas/FormattingConventions.md

 At least one space is required.
 Your organization can create coding standards to specify the number of spaces to use for indentation; two, three or four spaces of indentation at each level where indentation occurs is typical.
 That said, indentation of programs is a subjective matter.
-Variations are OK, but the first rule one should follow is *consistency of indentation*:
+Variations are OK, but the first rule you should follow is *consistency of indentation*:

 > Choose a generally accepted style of indentation, then use it systematically throughout the whole application.